moozeq/agecrack-ng/doc/report.md

 against ~25 thousands of human promoters sequences.
 In results, they've got CpG islands for each promoter, and then they measured CG densities around them.
 Based on that, they combined data into 25k x 250 table with average densities around promoters and used `glmnet` to select only 44 of them which serve as a genomic predictor.
-They achieved fine results when it comes to predicting lifespan in vertebrates:
+They achieved fine results when it comes to predicting lifespan in vertebrates [1]:

 ![pred](imgs/pred.png)